 The appellate court affirmed the dismissal of shareholder’s claims arising out of a foreign currency trading scam, finding that the bank owed no duty to the shareholders of a corporate account holder.

-Ruling in our client’s favor that member interests in a limited liability company do not constitute securities; the court denied the plaintiff’s application for injunctive relief and dismissed federal securities claims.
+Ruling in client’s favor, court held that member interests in a limited liability company do not constitute securities; plaintiff’s application for injunctive relief denied and federal securities claims dismissed.

 Successful defense of a bank and senior executives against a $50 million finder’s fee claim relating to the formation of bank’s asset-based and structured finance business.